League Cup Semi-Finals

 In the week of all the cup action, it proved to be a good week in the league for the two teams from the Stratton stable.
 Goals from Liam Butcher, Nial Francis and Ogedi Uzokwe gave Stratton a 3-0 win over ExIntel, whilst stablemates FS Stratton went one better scoring four unanswered goals against AFC Swindon as their renaissance in the second half of the season continued.
 Town Brown led the way bagging a brace with further goals from Callum Cormack and Richard Franklin.

 There were then two further league games last week including a repeat of the County Cup Final as Penhill United and Cricklade Town met for the second time in the space of five days.
 It was to prove to be another close encounter that saw the two sides share four goals and the points, a result which would have gone down well with both Nationwide and Redhouse in terms of the battle for honours at the top of the division, with two of their rivals both dropping two points.
 Chris Angel scored both of the Penhill goals with Cricklade substitute Craig Shand also scoring twice to give his side the point.
-Penhill moved back second level on points with Redhouse but now have just the one game left to play, whilst Cricklade with three to play now trail Redhouse and Penhill by three points and are eight points adrift of leaders Nationwide and will almost certainly now not retain the title they won last season.
+Penhill moved back second level on points with Redhouse but now have just the one game left to play, whilst Cricklade with three to play now trail Redhouse and Penhill by three points and are eight points adrift of leaders Nationwide and will almost certainly not now retain the title they won last season.

 Mid Wiltshire Division